-The solution must stores and publishes the following as it pertains to SSC data:
+The solution must stores and publishes the following as it pertains to SSC metadata elements

-- o Definitions, business metadata and taxonomy for key business terms and entities. - Operational and Technical metadata - o Ability to link a catalog entry to a business term - o Must be able to identify if the technical metadata is a system of record - o Publishes a process to request access to a data asset - Has the ability to identify if a data asset is either retained or disposed of - Data Standards and Policies - Supports industry metadata standards. - Information about data governance stakeholders including data owners and data stewards - o Information about authoritative data, reference data, and master data
+- Definitions, business metadata and taxonomy for key business terms and entities. - o Operational and Technical metadata - Ability to link a catalog entry to a business term - Must be able to identify if the technical metadata is a system of record - Publishes a process to request access to a data asset - o Has the ability to identify if a data asset is either retained or disposed of - Has the ability to generate custom information asset, classification or category - Data Standards and Policies - Supports industry metadata standards. - Information about data governance stakeholders including data owners and data stewards - Information about authoritative data, reference data, and master data